TheObviousNinja/pixyll/_posts/2020-06-02-my-affair-with-the-internet.md

 And you, pause, and either agree with me or you give me the ‘what-a-retard’ face and walk away while I put on my headphones and get ready to watch the movie that finished downloading on Prime Video.

 ***PS: In case you didn’t notice, I added an asterisk when I said that the rest of the internet is free and in case you did notice, niceee work.
 But if you didn’t understand why I added that asterisk or why I wrote this article, then send me an email.
-I will mark it as spam.
-Lol.***
+I will mark it as spam.***